NaluKit/nalu-examples/devkexample/README.md

 http://localhost:8080/devkexample.html

 **To login, you can enter any string your like ... no validation!**
+Enter for 'S' or 'D' in the name search field to get a list of person.

 ## Note
 This example has a server implementation.
 It uses domino-rest for the server communication.